 Saanich is a district of the Greater Victoria Area, located on Vancouver Island, British Columbia.
+A blog post profiles Cook Street’s Complete Street renovation.

 The District of Saanich is currently preparing a draft land use plan for a busy traffic corridor to be titled the Uptown-Douglas Corridor Plan.
 The Plan will be based on the Uptown-Douglas Corridor Plan Framework Report.
 One of the project objectives contained within the framework report is to ‘integrate public realm improvements and land use changes to support the development of complete streets and the future introduction of rapid transit on Douglas Street’ (p.
 4).
 The plan also includes the initiative to transform Blanshard Street and Vernon Avenue into Complete Streets complete with preliminary policy directions (p.
 12).
 The Draft Uptown-Douglas Corridor Plan is targetting release in Spring 2019.